chezeng/Media/WhatIAM/articles/how_to_find_jobs.md

 #### **Signs of a Legitimate Company**

-- **Structured Recruitment Process**
+**Structured Recruitment Process: **
 - Legitimate companies typically follow a professional hiring process, which includes clear job descriptions, formal interviews (video/phone calls), and official communication via company email addresses (e.g., @companyname.com).

-- **Clear Job Descriptions**
+**Clear Job Descriptions:**
 - Look for detailed job postings that specify responsibilities, required skills, and expectations.
 Vague or overly generic postings may be a red flag.

-- **Presence on Reliable Platforms**
+**Presence on Reliable Platforms:**
 - Trustworthy companies often post jobs on reputable sites like LinkedIn, Glassdoor, AngelList, or your university’s job board.

-- **Active Online Presence**
+**Active Online Presence:**
 - Check if the company has an official website, LinkedIn profile, and online reviews.
 Be cautious if you can’t find much information about the company.

 ---

 #### **How to Identify Scams**

-- **Red Flags in Job Postings**
+**Red Flags in Job Postings**
     - Offers of “easy work for high pay,” no required qualifications, or promises that sound too good to be true are often scams.
     - Avoid companies that skip the interview process and offer you the job outright.
-- **Upfront Payment Requests**
+**Upfront Payment Requests**
     - Legitimate companies will never ask you to pay for training, software, or any upfront fees.
-- **Excessive Personal Information Requests**
+**Excessive Personal Information Requests**
     - Be cautious if they ask for sensitive information like your social security number or bank details early in the process.
-- **Unrealistic Salaries for Beginners**
+**Unrealistic Salaries for Beginners**
     - Entry-level remote roles rarely offer abnormally high salaries.
 If the offer seems suspiciously lucrative, research further.

 ---